Non-urban metering

 Find out what you need to do and when you need to comply.

-Aerial view of a canola field
+Aerial of canola field

 Find out about exemptions from the metering rules.